chikeorjih/chikeorjih.github.io/_posts/2016-05-31-trek-movie-ranking.md

 ### 7. Star Trek The Motion Picture
-{% include post-image.html url="/assets/img/movies/trek-movies7.jpg" description="Captain, I believe we used to much beige." %}
+{% include post-image.html url="/assets/img/movies/trek-movies7.jpg" description="Captain, I believe we used too much beige." %}
 Here's the thing.
 This movie has a lot of things that I associate with good Star Trek.
 It has an interesting plot.
 It is thought provoking and it has pretty awesome visuals.
 It is also very long, and sometimes boring.
 V'ger, is a worthy Star Trek villain.
 It shares some similarities to one of my favorite Star Trek villains, the Borg.
 It's a shame that the film was paced so poorly.
 It needed much better editing.
 I like a lot about it but its just too much of a time commitment to sit trough sometimes.

 #### What worked